SQream/sqream_docs/sqream_studio/getting_started.rst

    * - :ref:`Configuration<configuring_your_instance_of_sqream>`
      - Lets you configure your instance of SQream.

-By clicking the user icon, you can also use it for logging out and viewing the following:
+By clicking the user icon, you can view the following:

 * User information
 * Connection type